I used to be a renter.

 - No skateboarding is allowed in the parking lots or on sidewalks

 - Pets are supposed to be limited to one per unit and a 40lb maximum weight.

 There’s some other stuff too, but those are the biggies.

 What do I see on an everyday basis?

 - Kids running in and out of the clubhouse on my way home from work.

-- People grilling on their balconies (including the person below me).
+- People using those cheap grills on their balconies (including the person below me).

 - Huge dogs beings walked and shitting all over.

 - And the worst one–kids smacking their boards on the ground while doing tricks right beneath my window on their skateboards.

 I know that there are security people driving around in their little golf carts, but they seem to be more interested in being friends with everyone than enforcing the rules.